apvidul/EHR-Processing-Tutorial/README.md

 # Resources for BMIF 300qc

-## Accessing a Jupyter Notebook on the o2 Server from Your Local Machine
+## Accessing a Jupyter Notebook on O2 server from your local machine

 Follow the steps below to set up and access a Jupyter Notebook running on the o2 server from your local machine.